Last week, our technicians were in Germany at two anaerobic digestion plants to carry out cavitation tests with our mobile BioBANG® unit.

 Are you a biogas/biomethane plant manufacturer who wants to optimize the competitiveness of your projects and their flexibility in waste biomass’s use, or a end customer that wants improve your facility’s efficiency by increasing yield, reducing energy consumption and optimizing the cost of the daily feeding?

-Contact us to schedule a free test with our mobile unit at one of yours biogas/biomethane plants or on a facility of your customer
+Contact us to schedule a demonstration test with our mobile unit at one of yours biogas/biomethane plants or on a facility of your customer

 - Viscosity control: the key to keep the efficiency of your biogas/biomethane plant always high